dundd2/IFY-Computing-Project-HW-2023-TokiPonaSpellChecker/README.md

 - Develop a reliable spell-checking system that accurately identifies correct spellings.
 - Create a user-friendly predictive text feature that enhances user input efficiency.
-- Implement a grammar checking capability to assist in forming correct sentences.
+- Implement a grammar-checking capability to assist in forming correct sentences.

 ### Methodology